Most of the barbecue experts out there will tell you that chasing the perfect smoke ring on a brisket is an exercise in vanity.

 Smoke rings are sexy as heck and get great reactions on Twitter and Instagram.

-My technique for getting killer smoke rings is pretty reliable but I am always looking for ways to get it even better.
+My technique for getting amazing smoke rings is pretty reliable but I am always looking for ways to get it even better.

 I kept reading different folks saying that one of the tricks to getting a great smoke ring was keeping the surface of brisket moist while it smoked.